Szeto Man Chun: Executive career

 On 4 June 2020, Wigan Athletic announced the takeover of the club by Next Leader Fund L.P. had been completed.
 Szeto, who was a friend of Next Leader Fund's General Partner, Au Yeung Wai Kay, was named as a director of the club as part of the takeover.
 Less than a month later he voted them into administration.

 Commentator career

-He began his commentator career at January 2007 in Hong Kong Cable TV.
+He began his commentator career in January 2007 in Hong Kong Cable TV.